dcmaddix/dcmaddix.github.io/_publications/physics_constrained_roms.md

 *Chapter 5: Structure preservation in finite volume ROMs via physics-based constraints*

-I researched adding conservation law and total variation diminishing (TVD) constraints to ROMs to make the low-dimensional ROM solution be physically meaningful (conservative) and remove the artifical oscillations.
+I researched adding conservation and total variation diminishing (TVD) constraints to ROMs to make the low-dimensional ROM solution be physically meaningful (conservative) and remove artifical oscillations.
 We test on the nonlinear hyperbolic conservation laws: Burgers' equation and Sod's shock tube problem.